MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 in the rendered component tree, which means functional components which normally only have access to props can now store their own state in a way unique to the component instance.
 With that, you can ditch the use of classes entirely, but we'll come back to this after we learn how to use state the old way in React anyway.

-You'll notice we used a class in our `index.tsx` already.
+You'll notice we used a class in our `sh:LANG>index.tsx` already.
 This is the old way of creating stateful components that can rerender themselves.
 You simply inherit (extend) the official React.Component class, and override its lifecycle methods, in this case just the "render" method.
 In these objects, state is an object property of a component instance, but you can't set it the same way as you normally do in JavaScript.
-To set state, you need to do it in a way that React knows, so you use the inherited method, `setState`, which takes an object containing all of the changed state values.
-Let's make that "+" button increment the `value` property of the state.
+To set state, you need to do it in a way that React knows, so you use the inherited method, `tsx:LANG>setState`, which takes an object containing all of the changed state values.
+Let's make that "+" button increment the `tsx:LANG>value` property of the state.

 ```tsx
 class AttributeCounter extends React.Component {